 Many of the doors on the market suit internal use, room dividers, glass partitions, to separate a conservatory and other low-exposure installations.
 There are double glazed products available for external use making frameless bifold doors ideal for replacing old patio doors or for new extensions.

 Our advice is that you contact a company experienced in these types of doors and ensure the product is fit for purpose and will offer you the features you are looking for.
+You can also find answers to frequently asked questions about frameless bifolding doors.

 What types of frameless folding doors are available?